Defining and Calling Functions #

 int anotherInt = 107;

-• Concept Explanation: In Swift, functions are First-class citizens.
-Functions themselves have types and can be assigned to variables, passed as parameters, or used as return values.
+- Concept Explanation: In Swift, functions are First-class citizens.
+A function itself has a type and can be assigned to a variable, passed as a parameter, or returned as a value.

 func addTwoInts(_ a: Int, _ b: Int) -> Int { a + b }

-// Define variable mathFunction, type is "function accepting two Ints and returning Int"
+// Define variable mathFunction, typed as "a function taking two Ints and returning an Int"

 var mathFunction: (Int, Int) -> Int = addTwoInts